fsmv/bootstrap-os/README.md

 ## Compatibility

+This code will work on any x86 CPU made between 2020 and 1981 with EGA support.
+So any modern x86 PC with BIOS support.
+I believe the earliest machine it would work on is the original 1981 IBM PC with a 1984 EGA card expansion.

+If it doesn't boot on your machine that supports BIOS, please let me know.
+I'd love to find out why.

+### Compatibility details

 This code is 16 bit real mode x86 assembly which Intel has kept available on all x86 CPUs since the original 8086 processor from 1976.

 It also depends on the IBM PC BIOS hardware interface standard from 1981 which modern computers still implement.
-Sadly Intel has partially ended this incredible nealy 40 year backwards compatibility story by officially
-[ending support for BIOS](https://www.bleepingcomputer.com/news/hardware/intel-plans-to-end-legacy-bios-support-by-2020/) as of 2020, so now there are some machines on the market that only support UEFI booting.
+Sadly Intel has partially ended this incredible nealy 40 year backwards compatibility story by officially [ending support for BIOS](https://www.bleepingcomputer.com/news/hardware/intel-plans-to-end-legacy-bios-support-by-2020/) as of 2020, so now there are some machines on the market that only support UEFI booting.

-I believe the earliest machine this code would work on is the original 1981 IBM PC with a 1984 EGA card expansion.

-If it doesn't boot on your machine that supports BIOS, please let me know.
-I'd love to find out why.
+Finally it depends on EGA, the Enhanced Graphics Adapter card API, because it uses the 80x25 16 colors text video mode which was added with that card.
+This is the predicessor to CGA and VGA.

 ## Why?